 15 – Plan out your day, the day before.

 To keep you ahead of yourself or at least on track, plan a day ahead.
-Planning a day ahead will keep you on track, which in turns commits you to completing the tasks that you’ve laid out.
+Planning a day ahead will keep you on track, which in turn commits you to complete the tasks that you’ve laid out.

 16 – Plan your meals for the week.